Part-time OSAP is open to Ontario residents who:

 - Proof of income or explanation of financial situation if reporting $0 income

-- Student Awards & Financial Aid (SAFA) at UWaterloo will review all documents.
+- Student Awards & Financial Aid (SAFA) at Waterloo will review all documents.
 Depending on the time of year, this may take up to 4-6 weeks.

 In order for your loan certificate to be issued:

-- you must be "fees arranged" with UWaterloo for the term in which you're receiving OSAP
+- you must be fees arranged with Waterloo for the term in which you've applied to OSAP

 - all program information on your application (including program, study period, course load, etc.) must match the data on Quest